 The Crucible project requires a linked JIRA project before issues can be linked to reviews.

 Check development progress of a version in JIRA

 CRUCIBLE 3.3+ JIRA 6.4+

 The Release Hub in JIRA shows the relevant issues and development information for a version – so you can determine which issues are likely to ship at a glance.
-With JIRA and Stash connected, the release page can warn you about open reviews or unreviewed commits that could cause problems for your release.
+With JIRA and Crucible linked, the release page can warn you about open reviews or unreviewed commits that could cause problems for your release.

 From the Release Hub you can also:

 - Release a version

 - Trigger release builds (if JIRA is connected to Bamboo)

 - Warnings that help you reconcile what is happening in development with JIRA data.

 To view the Release Hub (with the project sidebar enabled), navigate to a project, click on Releases, then select a version listed.
 See Checking the progress of a version more detailed information about using the Release Hub in JIRA.